 Because of its overall speed, functionalities, and excellent online course design, LearnDash is a perfect match for entrepreneurs, universities, and training organizations interested in selling their courses over the internet.
 LearnDash covers most of the must-have elements we discussed earlier in this article; hence we’d consider it a complete package with options for content dripping, course selling, rewarding students, and setting triggers depending on actions.

-Additionally, LearnDash offers an email notifications add-on and integrates with many CRM’s and marketing automation platforms so that you can send personalized email notifications and manage students effectively.
+Additionally, LearnDash offers an email notifications add-on and integrates with many CRM’s, marketing automation platforms, and even WordPress marketing automation plugins so that you can send personalized email notifications and manage students effectively.

 Since the pricing is fixed yearly, it is cost-effective in the short term.
 For example, you pay $159 for the first year with one website support and all of LearnDash’s features.
 The price increases to $189 per year for a 10-site license and $329 for 25-site support.

 The lack of a free trial is a disadvantage of LearnDash.
 The good thing is that you can cancel it within the first thirty days if it doesn’t suit you.